jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

  };
 ```

-Note that if the `private` and `public` access modifiers are ommitted from the class definition, then the class members will be assumed `private`.
+Note that if the `private` and `public` access modifiers are omitted from the class definition, then the class members will be assumed `private`.
 This has consequences for this class and all classes derived from it (see Inheritance).

 Note that garbage collection of the stack is automated in C++.
 The compiler will build a default destructor and call it when the object
 goes out of scope.

 To avoid memory leaks pertaining to the heap, one must define and then call a destructor.
-The destructor will release resources initialiased by
+The destructor will release resources initialised by
 the constructor, such as releasing pointers through the `delete` keyword.
 More to follow below.

 ## Instantiation, members and constructors